evilthreads669966/EvadeMe/README.md

     Toast.makeText(this, "We executed the payload with networking", Toast.LENGTH_LONG).show() }
 ```
+## Important To Know
-Any code inside of the evade scoping function is safe from analysis.
+- amy code inside of the evade scoping function is safe from analysis.
-This allows you to develop software that is not able to be tested by people.
+- evade is a KTX function with a receiver of type context
+- evade by default assumes that your are passing a function uses internet
+    - If you have a payload that does not require internet then you can pass in false to evade
+        - Passing in false to evade allows to skip evasion checks that are related to network analysis
 ## Ask a Question?
 - Use [Github issues](https://github.com/evilthreads669966/evademe/issues)
 - Send an email to evilthreads669966@gmail.com